pettarin/python-on-windows/README.md

 Discussing the technical differences between these two versions is beyond the scope of this guide.
 It suffices to say that
-some Python program work in both versions of Python, while others work only on Python 2 but not on Python 3, or vice versa.
+some Python programs work with both versions of Python, while other Python programs work only with Python 2 but not with Python 3, or vice versa.

 **You should get the version of Python that the program you are interested in recommends.**
 If the latter does not specify a version, get the latest Python 3 version available.
-(If you later discover that your Python program does not work with the Python version you installed, do not worry: just uninstall it, and install the other one!)
+If you later discover that your Python program does not work with the Python version you installed, do not worry: just uninstall it, and install the other one!

-In the rest of the guide we assume to want to install Python 3.
+In the rest of the guide we assume you need **Python 3**.

 ### Step 1: Download The Installer